 Our forests play a vital role in capturing, filtering, and supplying cool, clean water throughout the year.
 Trees serve as natural sponges, collecting and filtering rainfall and releasing it slowly into streams and rivers, and are the most effective land cover for maintenance of water quality.
 The ability of forests to aid in the filtration of water doesn’t only provide benefits to our health and the health of an ecosystem, but also to our pocketbooks.
 Forest cover has been directly linked to drinking water treatment costs, so the more forest in a source water watershed, the lower the cost to treat that water.

 Intact forests are essential for watershed function.
 Fragmentation through the sale and development of forest lands degrades that function.
 We prioritize our work in threatened watersheds to ensure water will keep flowing down to the people and wildlife that depend on it.
-Working with landowners, we design and help implement conservation plans that specifically protect and restore waterways forever.
-This includes keeping forests intact, safeguarded from conversion, and maintaining and restoring natural watershed function.
+Working with landowners, we design and help implement conservation plans that specifically protect and restore land near waterways to improve water quality.
+This includes keeping forests intact, safeguarded from development, and by maintaining and restoring natural watershed function.

 On those lands that have been donated to Winnakee Legacy Forest, we reduce sediment in waterways by maintaining buffer areas near rivers, streams, lakes, and ponds as well as by planting and retaining trees uphill from water bodies to reduce erosion.
 We restore and maintain canopy cover over streams to shade and cool water to benefit aquatic life and retain large trees near river and stream banks.
 When they die, these large trees fall into streams and rivers creating eddies and pools to hold water for fish and other water-living creatures.